dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### Gravity: FLOAT

-Gravity is a movement property similar to SpawnVelocity.
+Gravity is a movement property similar to SpawnVelocity, but causes movement with acceleration.
 Just setting the Gravity alone will not make particles move.
 You must also set one of the XYZ SpawnNormal values as well.
 If PCloudFlags 0x4000 or 0x8000 are set, then the gravity coordinate system is local to the object or object parent.
 Having negative values will cause particles to "fall" in the opposite direction.

 #### SpawnNormal X: FLOAT